BershteynLab/MATUMAINI/README.md

         * [x] Add CMD IP to the Demography File: `CMDStatus`
         * [x] Add CMD IP to the config file - report on IP
         * [x] Check: run calibrated model
+        * [x] Revisit demographics and aging and how it interacts with recovery, relapse, and treatment history
+            * [x] New mathematical model allows for already-depressed individuals to enter the next age bracket with memory of depression history
+            * [x] Check: run calibrated model
     * [x] Integrate CMD into model with calibration - Proof of concept
         * [x] Implement simple SIS model of Depression
         * [x] Try calibrating with proof of concept